top of page

 “Even so did my mother, the Holy Spirit, take me by one of my hairs and carry me away on to the great mountain Tabor.”
 Origen citing the Gospel of the Hebrews, Commentary on John 2:12

 While this explanation is insufficient, the wise will understand.
 We will revisit these concepts in future articles, b’ezrat HaShem.
-At this point, it is important to focus on the concept of becoming a new creation, a beriah chadasha, as 2 Corinthians says,
+At this point, it is important to focus on the concept of becoming a new creation, as 2nd Corinthians says,

 Beyond Time